-Tip 1: Buy the best radar detector you can afford.
+Tip 1: Protect yourself with the best radar detector you can afford

-While even a $59 K-Mart Special is better than no detector, don't expect quality protection from any model priced much below $300.
-True, under ideal conditions the cheaper models will sometimes bark a warning far enough in advance.
-But they'll do so only on perfectly flat, straight roads and only if the officer isn't using his radar's lethal instant-on feature.
+The ones worth having are expensive.
+A $99 K-Mart Special might be better than driving with no detector, but don't expect protection from a model priced much below $300.
+Under ideal conditions the cheap models might bark a warning far enough in advance to be useful.
+But they'll do so only on perfectly flat, straight roads.
+And if the officer is using the lethal instant-on radar feature, forget about it.

 This means continuously scanning far ahead, looking for the heat.
 Unless you're on a divided highway with a median barrier, the most common threat will be a rolling cruiser coming from the opposite direction.
 He'll be using moving radar, triggering it briefly to sample a speed and then shutting it off again.
 Be alert to these weak, brief K- or Ka-band alerts as you approach the radar.